varnishcache-friends/libvmod-geoip2/README.md

 A Varnish 6.0, 6.2 and 6.3 VMOD to query MaxMind GeoIP2 DB files.

 For Varnish master refer to the devel branch.
+Older Varnish versions are no longer supported.

 ## Requirements